Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Dynamic saddle-node bifurcation

 Fig.\ \ref{fig:3} clearly shows that the time interval between the breaking time and point of no return (\emph{i.e.,} $(\hat{t},t^{*})$ ) for a system can be quantified in terms of the system's pullback attractor.
 Indeed, since tipping point problems are concerned with systems which have in the past followed a stable equilibrium, their dynamics are suitably captured by the pullback attractor of the system.

 An analytical solution can be found for Eq.\ \ref{eq:model-trans}, as we show in Sec.\ \ref{sec:airy-sol}.
 What makes a non-autonomous treatment of such systems useful compared to the standard, autonomous models, is that it allows an assessment of the point of no return for a system with parameters that change on a similar time scale to the phase space dynamics.
-On the other hand, an autonomous treatment can provide only provide useful values of $t^{*}$ for systems where the parameter evolves on a timescale slow enough to be considered decoupled from the dynamics.
+On the other hand, even for the slow-varying systems, an autonomous treatment is not valid any more, because the point of no return $t^{*}$ is sufficiently big such that the parameter of the system has changed significantly.

 Note that trajectories that followed the stable equilibrium in the past behave exactly as the pullback attractor, and experience the same difference between $\hat{t}$ and $t^{*}$---it is precisely this fact that makes the pullback attractor so vital in the study of tipping point phenomena, since systems which have not yet tipped are assumed to have been following some equilibrium in the past.
 Fig. \ref{fig:3}B illustrates the dependence of $t^{*}$ as determined by $\varphi_{pb}(t;\alpha)$ on $\alpha$; or, in the untransformed variables, the dependence on the velocity $V$ and starting value $p_{0}$ of the parameter.
+In addition, it is always true that the point of no return $t^{*}$ is larger than the breaking time $\hat{t}$.
+Thus we see that the critical transition is delayed due to the system being bottlenecked, and that this bottlenecking depends on $\alpha$.